 OVERALL OBJECTIVES AND OUTPUTS

 The overall objectives and outputs of this strategy are linked to the NATF’s 2012 Workplan objectives 2 and 3.
-The strategy for Objective 1 in the Workplan, to field test and finalize the MIRA process, tools and outputs for an L3 emergency via training/simulation exercises, is attached to this document.
+They build upon the outputs of for Objective 1 in the Workplan, to field test and finalize the MIRA process, tools and outputs for an L3 emergency via training/simulation exercises).

 Objective 2: Develop and maintain surge capacity on MIRA/NATF Operational Guidance implementation for both L3 and large emergencies.